dominiksalvet/asus-fan-control/contributing.md

 The development of asus-fan-control is published on [this website](https://github.com/dominiksalvet/asus-fan-control) and **everyone is welcome to contribute**.

-## Test a new laptop
+## Test a new device

-If you want to test a new laptop and be declared its first tester, you should know that **none of asus-fan-control authors is responsible for possible damage** it can cause.
+If you want to test a new device and be declared its first tester, you should know that **none of asus-fan-control authors is responsible for possible damage** it can cause.
 Nevertheless, even in case of any problems, uninstalling asus-fan-control and rebooting the system should help.

 ### Basic configuration